gterzian/gterzian.github.io/_posts/2014-10-4-beautiful-day-lujiazui.md

 ---
-title: Manipulating m2m values of models with signals
+title: A beautiful day in Lujiazui
 layout: basic
-category: signals
+category: Shanghai
 ---